JoJas102/NNLS-Simulation/README.md

 ## Description

-Program to simulate influence of different parameters on NNLS fitting of diffusion data and compare multi-exponential fitting methods.
+Program to simulate influence of different parameters on NNLS (and NLLS) fitting of diffusion data and compare multi-exponential fitting methods.
 Evaluating the reliability of finding the total number of components contributing to the corresponding multi-exponantial signal and analysing the results by calculating corresponding diffusion parameters, comparing those to the ground truth.\
-This fitting routine uses the regularized NNLS algorithm with cross validation from Thorarin Bjarnason for comparison.
+This fitting routine also utilises the regularized NNLS algorithm with cross validation from Thorarin Bjarnason for comparison.

 ## Initial variables mandatory
 Essential simulation and acquisition parameters can be edited and adjusted in [InitVar.m](InitVar.m):